Unity-Technologies/com.unity.webrtc/Documentation~/en/tutorial.md

 ```

 > [!NOTE]
-> To use `OnAudioFilterRead` method, Please add to `GameObject` which attached `AudioListener` component.
+> To use `OnAudioFilterRead` method, please add it to the `GameObject` which has `AudioListener` component.

-Also, it can be other way to use `AudioRenderer`.
+Another way would be to use `AudioRenderer`.

 ```csharp